Blaine Gabbert: 2015 season

 On March 10, 2015, the 49ers re-signed Gabbert to a two-year, $2 million deal.
 Going into the 2015 season, he had a new head coach in Jim Tomsula.

-On November 2, 2015, he was named starter for the 49ers after Colin Kaepernick was benched.
-Gabbert made his first start since October 2013 on November 8, 2015, leading the 49ers to a 17–16 victory over the Atlanta Falcons.
-He completed 15 of 25 passes for 185 yards with two touchdowns and two interceptions.
-The following day, the 49ers announced that Gabbert would remain the starter when the team played the Seattle Seahawks on November 22.
+On November 2, 2015, Gabbert was named starter for the 49ers after Colin Kaepernick was benched.
+During Week 9, Gabbert made his first start since October 2013, leading the 49ers to a nar4ow 17–16 victory over the Atlanta Falcons.
+He completed 15 of 25 passes for 185 yards, two touchdowns, and two interceptions.
+The following day, the 49ers announced that Gabbert would remain the starter when the team played the Seattle Seahawks two weeks later.
 The 49ers lost 29–13, with Gabbert completing 22 of 34 passes for 264 yards and a touchdown with a 98.2 passer rating.
-With the 49ers down 20–13 against the Bears late in the fourth quarter on December 6, 2015, Gabbert rushed for a 44-yard touchdown, the first rushing touchdown of his career.
-He then threw a 71-yard game-winning touchdown to Torrey Smith in overtime for a 26–20 49ers victory.
-Gabbert finished the 2015 season with 2,031 passing yards with ten touchdowns and seven interceptions for an 86.2 passer rating.
+During Week 13 against the Bears, Gabbert rushed for a 44-yard touchdown, the first rushing touchdown of his career.
+He then threw a 71-yard game-winning touchdown to Torrey Smith in overtime to give the 49ers a 26–20 victory.

+Gabbert finished the 2015 season with 2,031 passing yards, 10 touchdowns, and seven interceptions for an 86.2 passer rating.
 In eight games as a starter, he had a 3–5 record.

 2016 season

 On September 3, 2016, Gabbert was named the starting quarterback for the season opener.
-After starting the first five games of the season, he went 1–4 which led to their coach, Chip Kelly, starting Colin Kaepernick.
-Later in the season, he temporarily replaced Kaepernick.
+After starting the first five games of the season, he went 1–4 which led to new head coach Chip Kelly to start Colin Kaepernick.
+Later in the season, Gabbert temporarily replaced Kaepernick.
 After a poor performance in Week 12, he was benched again.
 He was replaced by Christian Ponder.

-Overall, in the 2016 season, he finished with 925 passing yards, five passing touchdowns, and six interceptions to go along with 173 rushing yards and two rushing touchdowns.
+Gabbert finished the 2016 season, he finished with 925 passing yards, five touchdowns, and six interceptions to go along with 173 rushing yards and two touchdowns.